yavuzibr/KNN-Algorithm/README.md

 # KNN-Algorithm
-In this project I'll use KNN Algorithm.
+In this project, I'll use the KNN Algorithm.
 ## Purpose